luyadev/luya.io/docs/guide/cms/blocks.md

 ## Block variations

-In order to extend a block with a special behaviour the `blockVariations` property of the `cmsadmin` module can be configured inside your general config like in the example below:
+In order to extend a block with a special behaviour the <class name="luya\cms\admin\Module" prop="blockVariations" /> property of the `cmsadmin` module can be configured inside your general config like in the example below:

 ```php
 'cmsadmin' => [